jupyterlab/jupyterlab-git/README.md

 jlpm run watch
 ```

 Now every change will be built locally and bundled into JupyterLab.
-Refresh your browser page after saving file changes (note: you'll need to wait for webpack to finish, which can take 10s+ at times).
+Be sure to refresh your browser page after saving file changes to reload the extension (note: you'll need to wait for webpack to finish, which can take 10s+ at times).

 To execute the tests